Skip to Content

 © __k_vu__

+The pixie cut is a bold, chic style that never truly goes out of fashion.
+This short hairstyle is all about confidence and ease.
 Today, the pixie is often styled with textured layers or asymmetrical cuts, adding a modern edge.
 It’s perfect for those seeking a low-maintenance yet stylish look.

-4. Butterfly Clips
+5. Butterfly Clips

 © hairandmakeupbymichaela

 Butterfly clips are a playful nod to the ’90s that have fluttered back into style.
 These colorful accessories are perfect for adding a fun twist to any hairstyle.
+Whether scattered throughout long locks or accenting an updo, butterfly clips are a delightful way to embrace nostalgia and express individuality.

 6. Space Buns